Skip to main content

 Celebrate outdoors

-Take the celebration outside!
+Light up the celebration

 As the MassKara Festival approaches, let’s celebrate together!
 Enjoy convenient delivery right to your doorstep, or pick up your essentials with our IKEA free Click & Collect service.
 If you’re from Bacolod, you can also use the IKEA Iloilo Collection Point, just a short trip away from your home.
 Whatever you decide, you’ll definitely feel the festivities that await during the MassKara Festival.